 Water hardness or softness is measured using grains per gallon (gpg), where one grain is equal to 0.002 ounces of calcium carbonate dissolved in 1 gallon of water.

 - 3.5–7 gpg is considered moderate and ideal.

 - >7.5 gpg is regarded as hard water, and you should treat it with a water softener.

 A water softener’s capacity is the measurement of grains per week that the unit can handle before needing to be replenished.

 Keep in mind that the harder your water is, the more grains the system will need to handle.
-A 40,000-grain system would operate very differently with 3 gpg water running through it, then if it had 10 gpg water to manage.
+A 40,000-grain system would operate very differently with 3 gpg water running through it than if it had 10 gpg water to manage.